JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_completion.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-There are two main types of code completion that can be provided by custom language plugins: reference completion and contributor-based completion.
+Two main types of code completion can be provided by custom language plugins: reference completion and contributor-based completion.

-Reference completion is easier to implement, but supports only the basic completion action.
+Reference completion is more comfortable to implement but supports only the necessary completion action.
-Contributor-based completion provides more features, supports all three completion types (basic, smart and class name) and can be used, for example, to implement keyword completion.
+Contributor-based completion provides more features, supports all three completion types (basic, smart, and class name), and can be used, for example, to implement keyword completion.

 ### Reference Completion